-Children are encouraged to share any additional information or resources, linked to the termly topic to enhance the learning in class.
+Children in all classes are encouraged to share any additional information or resources, linked to the termly topic to enhance the learning in class.

 In Years 5 & 6, as we prepare children for the transition to secondary school, we would expect children to develop their self-discipline and their ability to organise their time.
 We recognise that parents and children in Years 5 & 6 often feel that they would like more formal home learning activities to prepare themselves for managing homework at secondary school.
-The class teacher will, therefore, encourage children to complete all Home Learning Projects and, at her discretion, provide further learning opportunities when she believes it would directly support the pupils or the curriculum.
+The class teacher will, therefore, encourage children to complete all Home Learning Projects and, at their discretion, provide further learning opportunities when they believe it would directly support the pupils or the curriculum.